chersiakingdom/chersiakingdom/README.md

 ***

 ### 😊 I AM
-3rd-year of Industrial management Engineering at **Kyung Hee University**
+3rd year student, double majoring in software convergence and industrial engineering at **Kyunghee University**.

-interested in big data analysis, artificial intelligence in medicine (DA, DI)
+interested in Big data analysis, Artificial intelligence in medicine, neuroscience (ML, DL)

 undergraduate research student in AIMS lab (Laboratory for Artificial Intelligence in Medicine and Science)